Léon Gurekian

 Léon Gurekian (Լեւոն Կիւրեղեան, Leonardo Giorgiano; 26 April 1871 in Constantinople – 2 September 1950 in Asolo) was an Ottoman Armenian architect, writer and political activist.
 He was active in the Ottoman Empire, Bulgaria and Italy.

 Biography

 Léon Gurekian, the son of Hovhannes Gurekian and Prapion Yeremian, was born in Constantinople on 26 April 1871.
-His Armenian family originated and resided in Trebizond and worked in business relations between the Middle East and Europe - especially Marseille.
+His Armenian family originated and resided in Trebizond and worked in business relations between the Middle East and Europe, especially Marseille.

-He studied first in Trebizond before and completed studies at the Mechitarist Armenian College of Venice in 1888.
+He studied first in Trebizond before and completed studies at the Mechitarist Moorat-Raphael College of Venice in 1888.
 He then went to Rome where he graduated in 1895 both from the "Regio Istituto di Belle Arti di Roma" with the Diploma of Professor of architectural design and from the "Regia Scuola di Applicazione degli Ingegneri" with a degree in architecture.

 He married Mariamik Azarian in 1901, in Constantinople.
 Their only son Ohannés Gurekian was born in 1902 and was also architect.